descardi-b/dread-it/README.md

 # vigilant-palm-tree
-UC Berkeley Full Stack Development Project Three
+UC Berkeley Full Stack Development Project Three: Dreadit.

 ## What it is
 A full-stack app for horror-genre lovers and ghouls to interact about anything and everything.